ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 hello_world_string = "Hello, World!"
 ```

-The strip() method removes any whitespace from the beginning or the end.
+The `strip()` method removes any whitespace from the beginning or the end.

 ```{code-cell}
 string_with_whitespaces = " Hello, World! "
 assert string_with_whitespaces.strip() == "Hello, World!"
 ```

-The len() method returns the length of a string.
+The `len()` method returns the length of a string.

 ```{code-cell}
 assert len(hello_world_string) == 13
 ```

-The lower() method returns the string in lower case.
+The `lower()` method returns the string in lower case.

 ```{code-cell}
 assert hello_world_string.lower() == 'hello, world!'
 ```

-The upper() method returns the string in upper case.
+The `upper()` method returns the string in upper case.

 ```{code-cell}
 assert hello_world_string.upper() == 'HELLO, WORLD!'
 ```

-The replace() method replaces a string with another string.
+The `replace()` method replaces a string with another string.

 ```{code-cell}
 assert hello_world_string.replace('H', 'J') == 'Jello, World!'
 ```

-The split() method splits the string into substrings if it finds instances of the separator.
+The `split()` method splits the string into substrings if it finds instances of the separator.

 ```{code-cell}
 assert hello_world_string.split(',') == ['Hello', ' World!']
 ```

-Converts the first character to upper case.
+The `capitalize()` method converts the first character to upper case.

 ```{code-cell}
 assert 'low letter at the beginning'.capitalize() == 'Low letter at the beginning'
 ```

-Returns the number of times a specified value occurs in a string.
+The `count()` method returns the number of times a specified value occurs in a string.

 ```{code-cell}
 assert 'low letter at the beginning'.count('t') == 4
 ```

-Searches the string for a specified value and returns the position of where it was found.
+The `find()` method searches the string for a specified value and returns the position of where it was found.

 ```{code-cell}
 assert 'Hello, welcome to my world'.find('welcome') == 7
 ```

-Converts the first character of each word to upper case.
+The `title()` method converts the first character of each word to upper case.

 ```{code-cell}
 assert 'Welcome to my world'.title() == 'Welcome To My World'
 ```

-Returns a string where a specified value is replaced with a specified value.
+The `replace()` method returns a string where a specified value is replaced with a specified value.

 ```{code-cell}
 assert 'I like bananas'.replace('bananas', 'apples') == 'I like apples'
 ```

-Joins the elements of an iterable to the end of the string.
+The `join()` method joins the elements of an iterable to the end of the string.
 ```{code-cell}
 my_tuple = ('John', 'Peter', 'Vicky')
 assert '-'.join(my_tuple) == 'John-Peter-Vicky'
 ```

-Returns True if all characters in the string are upper case.
+The `isupper()` method returns True if all characters in the string are upper case.
 ```{code-cell}
 assert 'ABC'.isupper()
 assert not 'AbC'.isupper()
 ```

-Check if all the characters in the text are letters.
+The `isalpha()` method checks if all the characters in the text are letters.

 ```{code-cell}
 assert 'CompanyX'.isalpha()
 assert not 'Company 23'.isalpha()
 ```

-Returns True if all characters in the string are decimals.
+The `isdecimal()` method returns True if all characters in the string are decimals.

 ```{code-cell}
 assert '1234'.isdecimal()